 Beta coefficient is a measure of volatility or market risk of an investment or portfolio in comparison with the market.
 It is of use in the Capital Asset Pricing Model (CAPM) and describes the asset return in view of the systematic risk.
 It helps to gauge the risk addition to a diversified portfolio by the inclusion of a stock or investment.

 An investment with a Beta coefficient equal to “1” is as volatile as the market.
 In other words, the security or stock is said to be strongly correlated with the market and will behave in sync with the market changes.
 Such security can also be said to have a systematic risk to the market.

 A beta value greater than “1” indicates that the investment or security has more volatility than the market.
 So, in a rising market, it can rise faster than the market, and vice versa.
 Therefore, the investment is of high risk, but the returns too can be much higher than the market.

 Similarly, an investment with a Beta coefficient of less than one means that it is less volatile than the market.
 Hence, the investment is a safe option with little risk, but the return factor is also limited.

 Regulations for Market Risk

 Many Companies have a simple business operation in view of the general public but may be involved in trading and investing in complex derivatives and financial instruments.
-They may put the money of gullible investors at risk by such risky investment activities.
-Hence, the required disclosures in its Annual Report can help an investor to gauge the risk in investing in such a company.
+They may put the money of gullible investors at risk through such risky investment activities.
+Hence, the required disclosures in its Annual Report can help an investor gauge the risk of investing in such a company.